DustinScharf/linopt/README.md

 For example type ``python linopt.py my_problem.csv print``

 ## *Class Diagramm
-If you are intrested in the code itself, the class diagramm gives an idea of the project structure.
+If you are interested in the code itself, the class diagramm gives an idea of the project structure.
 The main part of the code can be found in ``revised_simplex.py``.

 Soon...